AUKUS—Where will this benefit Australian Industry?

 However, before bidding for contracts, industry should consider carefully the significant demands of the Enhanced Australian Industrial Capability (AIC) Contractual Framework, launched at the start of 2021.

-The updated framework implores large primes to create more opportunities for Australian companies and demonstrate value for money in their efforts to enhance defence industry capability and capacity.
+The updated framework implores large primes to create more opportunities for Australian companies.
+They also need to demonstrate value for money in their efforts to enhance defence industry capability and capacity.
 This new framework has elevated AIC to a core clause that must be comprehensively addressed within any tender response.
-The cost of under-delivering against Australian contract expenditure requirements and performance indicators, which is the way AUKUS-associated contracts will build and deliver on Sovereign Industrial Capability Priorities (SICPs), will be closely monitored by both the Australian Government and AIC experts alike and may be prohibitive for those organisations that don’t deliver.
-For Australian SMEs and shipbuilders, AUKUS has a downside.

 And the winner is (or could be)….